rmau2016/selenium-bruteforcer/README.md

 # Selenium-bruteforcer
-Instagram-selenium-bruteforcer uses python to login, comes with Socks5 support.
+selenium-bruteforcer uses python to login, comes with Socks5 support and will bruteforce Instagram and Facebook.

 ## First Get Selenium:
 ```pip install selenium```